111 8th Ave

-I am a Software Engineer at Google, where I work on large-scale distributed symbolic execution and software security.
-My research interests span program analysis, operating systems, programming languages, and compilers.
+I am a Staff Software Engineer at Google.
+My interests span program analysis, operating systems, programming languages, and compilers.
 Here is my CV.

 Prototyping Symbolic Execution Engines for Interpreted Languages